2025–26 in Bangladeshi football

-The 2025–26 season is the 54th competitive association football season in Bangladesh.
-The domestic season was begin on 1 June 2025, while the national team season commences on 4 June 2025 to 30 June 2026.
+The 2025–26 season was the 54th competitive association football season in Bangladesh.
+The domestic season was begun on 1 June 2025, while the national team season commences on 4 June 2025 and concluded on 30 June 2026.

 The following is a list of match results in the 2025–26 season, as well as any future matches that have been scheduled in the season.